square/square-python-sdk/doc/models/invoice-sort-field.md

 # Invoice Sort Field

-Field to use for sorting.
+The field to use for sorting.

 ## Enumeration